tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 Tendermint's security model relies on the use of "evidence".
 Evidence is proof of malicious behaviour by a network participant.
 It is the responsibility of Tendermint to detect such malicious behaviour.
 When malicious behavior is detected, Tendermint will gossip evidence of the behavior to other nodes and commit the evidence to the chain once it is verified by all validators.
-This evidence will then be passed on to the application through ABCI++.
-It is the responsibility of the application to handle the evidence and exercise punishment.
+This evidence will then be passed on to the Application through ABCI++.
+It is the responsibility of the Application to handle the evidence and exercise punishment.

 EvidenceType has the following protobuf format: